stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 def update(request: UpdateRequest): IO[StatusException, UpdateResponse]
 ```

-### gRPC Data Objects to Implement Subscriptions
+### Subscription Request and Response Objects

 A basic subscription mechanism will allow clients to subscribe and unsubscribe to object updates based on the object id.
-The protobuf definition for these requests would be:
+The protobuf definition for requests is:

 ```protobuf
 message SyncRequest {